barbenhamou/NetflixProject/Wiki/WebApp/Movies.md

 ![](../../PreviewImages/Web/MovieWatch.png)

 You can pause, play, seek 10 seconds forwards or backwards, mute or change the volume and go to fullscreen mode.
-You can also press the video itself to pause and play, or press the progress bar to go to a specific time in the movie.
+You can also press the video itself to pause and play, or press the progress bar to go to a specific time in the video.

 You can ofcourse also go back to the home page.

 In fullscreen mode, the video controls will disappear when you don't hover over them.

+# Deleting or Editing Movies and Categories
+In the Admin panel you can also delete a movie: